-The scans take pictures from different angles to build up a 3D or 4D (three or four-dimensional) picture of the tumour.
-The type of picture depends on the scanner.
-Using the information from the scans, a computer is used to make an individual plan for your treatment.
+The scans take pictures from different angles to build up a detailed picture of the area to be treated.
+Using the information from the scans, your doctor looks to see where you will need treatment.
+A computer is used to make an individual plan for your treatment.
 This ensures that the radiotherapy:

 - is precisely targeted at the tumour

 - has a lower risk of causing side effects.

 You may have to wait several weeks before the plan is ready and you can start treatment.
 Your treatment team will let you know how long you can expect to wait.
 We have more information about your radiotherapy team.

 It is important that the area being treated does not move too much during your treatment.
 Reducing movement allows your radiographer to direct the radiotherapy more accurately.
 They may show you some breathing techniques, or use gentle compression on your tummy area, depending on where you are having treatment.
 This is done during both planning and treatment.